 - The Open Space and Land Conservation Handbook, contributing author (Solano Press, 2011).

 Order of the Coif (top 10 percent of graduating class)

 Judicial Clerkship: Honorable Garland E. Burrell Jr., U.S. District Court, Eastern District of California

 U.C.
 Berkeley, B.A., History

-Before becoming an attorney and the mother of two daughters, I taught English in rural Japan, hiked the California portion of the Pacific Crest Trail, worked in the Office of the Secretary at the California State Resources Agency, and served on the boards of the Santa Monica Mountains Conservancy and the Rivers and Mountains Conservancy.
+Before becoming an attorney and the mother of two children, I taught English in rural Japan, hiked the California portion of the Pacific Crest Trail, worked in the Office of the Secretary at the California State Resources Agency, and served on the boards of the Santa Monica Mountains Conservancy and the Rivers and Mountains Conservancy.